6 Aug 2025

 If you’re a publisher, particularly in news or niche research, your original content is worth protecting.
 You might lean toward blocking.
 If you’re a brand, particularly in education, consumer goods or software, participation in answers generated by AI might provide immeasurable brand value.
 Even without attribution, your voice shapes what people learn and trust.

-If you’re building for longevity, permanence affiliation, and relevance, you might see GPTBot as not an intruder but a participant in the next phase of the web.
+If you’re building for longevity, permanence, affiliation, and relevance, you might see the Chat GPT Bot crawler as not an intruder but a participant in the next phase of the web.
 A layer that rewards knowledge, clarity, and consistency – all of which your site already exemplifies.

-The Future State: What Happens If You Block It?
+The Future State: What Happens If You Block the OpenAI Web Crawler

-So while blocking GPT Bot gives you immediate clarity, it may limit your future reach.
+So while blocking the GPT Bot web crawler gives you immediate clarity, it may limit your future reach.

 There is no right or wrong answer.
 What is important is that your action is intentional.